Edward L. Finnigan

 Edward Leo Finnigan (May 10, 1911 – July 10, 1968) was an American football and basketball coach and player.
 He served as the head football coach at Baldwin–Wallace College—now known as Baldwin Wallace University—from 1949 to 1950 and at Western Reserve University—now known as Case Western Reserve University—from 1951 to 1965, compiling a career college football coaching record of 68–52–9.
-Finnegan was also the head basketball coach at Baldwin–Wallace from 1935 to 1940, tallying a mark of 25–56.
+Finnigan was also the head basketball coach at Baldwin–Wallace from 1935 to 1940, tallying a mark of 25–56.

 Playing career

 In high school, Finnigan was a star athlete at John Adams High School in Cleveland.

-Finnegan was the first Western Reserve University athlete to earn nine varsity letters—three each in football, basketball, and track—at a time when freshmen were unable to play varsity sports.
+Finnigan was the first Western Reserve University athlete to earn nine varsity letters—three each in football, basketball, and track—at a time when freshmen were unable to play varsity sports.
 He was football team captain and quarterback his senior year in 1932 leading the Red Cats to a 7–1 record.

 His best sport was basketball, where he was an All-American during the 1932–33 season.